nccongg/TymeXRound2/README.md

 ## Purpose of the App

 The Currency Converter app is designed to provide users with a seamless and efficient way to convert currencies.
-It fetches real-time exchange rates from a reliable API and allows users to convert between different currencies with ease.
+It fetches real-time exchange rates from a reliable API, [Exchange Rates API](https://exchangeratesapi.io/), and allows users to convert between different currencies with ease.
 The app is user-friendly and provides additional features such as historical data and foresight information to help users make informed decisions.

 ## Technologies Used